2504822K/2504822Ksonicarts.io/Week5.md

 ## Taking inspiration from Interstellar

-Since I already had a theme in mind (space), I looked up music composed with a similar theme.
-In my research, I came across the music of Interstellar
+Since I already had a theme in mind (space), I reserached the music of various space themed movies.
+For example: Apollo(1995), Gravity (2013), The Martian(2015), and Interstellar(2014).
+I found that interstellar sound track especially the first piece, Dreaming of the crush, closely matched the ideas I had in mind and so I studied it to understand how Hans Zimmer created the tension and how he uses music and sound design to tell the story.

 ## Notes from [How Hans Zimmer Creates the Sound of Space in Interstellar](https://www.youtube.com/watch?v=00Vz7ybWp_c&t=3s&ab_channel=TheDaydreamSound)